venkatadry/RDS/README.md

 Databases - MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL

 Amazon Aurora - This is so different from normal RDS, it is a separate product.

+Relational Database Service (RDS) Database-as-a-service (DBaaS) - not really true.
+It is more of Database Server-as-a-service.
+Managed Database Instance for one or more databases Databases - MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Amazon Aurora - This is so different from normal RDS, it is a separate product.

+RDS Database Instance
+Database connects with a CNAME.
+RDS uses standard database engines.
+The database can be optimized for:db.m5 general, db.r5 memory, db.t3 burst.
+When you provision an instance, you provision storage that is dedicated to that instance.
+This is EBS storage located in the same AZ.
+RDS is vulnerable to failures in that AZ.
+The storage can be allocated with SSD or magnetic.
+Billing is per instance and hourly rate for that compute.
+You are billed for storage allocated.